ExpressLRS/Docs/docs/quick-start/receivers/geprc2400.md

     3. Plug in your UART Adapter into a USB Port on your Computer.
         - The LED on the Receiver should light up Solid.
 If it's Blinking, repeat the previous step.
+        - Once the LED on the Receiver is lit up Solid, release/de-press the button on the receiver if it has one.

         ???
 Warning "Receiver LED already Solid (click/tap to expand)" If the Receiver LED has become Solid from a failed update, and you're reflashing through this method, you still need to do the previous step: Manually putting the receiver into Bootloader Mode.
 This ensures the Receiver is indeed in a Bootloader state rather than some random boot loop.